Why does money inflate?

 To make matters worse, from time to time kings and queens would adopt a policy of aggressively reducing the silver content of coins in order to raise revenues, mostly to fight wars.
 In medieval times, mints operated differently than they do now.
 Anyone could bring raw silver to the mint to be turned into coins, paying a small minting fee to the monarch.
 By reducing the silver content of the coinage, the monarch incentivized everyone to quickly bring in their old silver coins to be coined into new coins.
 After all, people could get more coins for each ounce of silver they owned, thus allowing them to pay off more debts than before.
 This would create a one-time spike in mint throughput, thereby boosting royal revenues from fees.

 One of history’s most aggressive medieval debasers was Henry VIII, who announced ten debasements between 1542 and 1551, each in the region of 30-40%.
 These diminutions were so successful in driving silver to the royal mints that Henry had to erect six new ones just to meet demand.
 Between 1541 and 1556, the English consumer price index rose by 123%.
-It’s possible to see this spike in the chart above.
+It’s possible to see this spike in the chart below.

 Not all kings and queens debased the currency.
 Every once in a while one of them would try to restore the standard by announcing a general recoinage.
 All citizens were obliged to bring in their coins to the mint where they would be weighed and then melted down into new coins.
 The new coins would have a restored amount of silver in them, thus undoing some of the wear-and-tear-induced inflation of previous years.